JulienPalard/dnswait/README.md

 ## Another example

-Say you're the owner of `mdk.fr` (it's me) and your provider only allows you to change DNS records using issues on their `bug tracker`, then submit the issue asking them to set 51.15.187.166 as the IP for mdk.fr and run:
+Say you're the owner of `mdk.fr` (it's me) and your provider only allows you to change DNS records using issues on their bug tracker, then submit the issue asking them to set `51.15.187.166` as the IP for `mdk.fr` and run:

-    dnswait mdk.fr A 51.15.187.166
+    dnswait mdk.fr A 51.15.187.166 && notify-send "Hey they configured mdk.fr!"

-so you'll know when they do it.
+so you'll know when it's done.

-If they reply "it's done" while `dnswait` don't see it, they probably messed up something...
+(If they reply "it's done" while `dnswait` don't see it, they probably messed up...)

 ## Using in shell scripts